khulnasoft-lab/design.khulnasoft.com/contents/components/tooltip.md

 ### When not to use

+- If a button is simply a closing action and non-destructive

 Consider using a [popover](/components/popover) for the following scenarios:

 - Display information required for task completion, such as password formatting hints.